rudolfdeschipper/ZeroCode2/README.md

 Evaluation the expression =<Person.CodeField>" will give "<Input Type='string' >" as result.
 (note that this means that the use of "[" and "]" in the model's values is restricted).

+# Defining new properties
+One specific form of expression allows defining new properties during execution.
+They take the form of =<property=somevalue>.
+From that point onwards, this propery can be referred to and will have a (string) value as specified (e.g. "somevalue" in the example).
+The thus defined property can be set to subsequent new values if required.
+Using =<property=> (no value) will remove the propery from the model (i.e. it will no longer exist from that point onwards).
+Referring to a non-existing property will generate a runtime error.

 # Model paths